nihalzp/cartogram-web/doc/addmap/addmap.md

 ### Finishing Up

 At this point, you're now ready to finish the map addition process.
-Open a Terminal window and navigate to the `internal/` directory of the repository.
-Then, run
+Open a Terminal window and navigate to the `cartogram-docker/` directory of the repository.
+Run the Add Map Wizard again:

-    $ source ./setupenv.sh

-Your command prompt should change to indicate the you are in the virtual environment:

-    (venv) $

-Now you can run the Add Map Wizard again:

-    (venv) $ python addmap.py data your-code-name
+    $ ./addmap.sh data your-map-name

 ## Saving Your Changes

-You should commit your changes to your Git branch, and push these changes to GitHub.
+Change directories to `cartogram-web/`.
+You should now commit your changes to your Git branch, and push these changes to GitHub.

+    $ cd cartogram-web/
+    $ git add internal/handlers
-    $ git add handlers
+    $ git add internal/static
-    $ git add static
+    $ git add data/[map_name]_processedmap.json
     $ git commit -a -m "added map New Map Name"
-    $ git push origin add-my-map-name
+    $ git push origin master

-Then, revert back to the master branch:

-    $ git checkout master
 You should also create a pull request on GitHub to let me know that you have finished adding the new map, so I can deploy it to the website.
-Navigate to https://github.com/jansky/cartogram-web/compare/, select your branch, and click 'Create pull request'.
+Navigate to your forked repository and click 'Create pull request'.

 ![Pull Request](pull-request.png)